-- receiving a social care service; - receiving a health service; - living in sheltered accommodation; - detained in custody or under a probation order; - require assistance in the conduct of his / her affairs; - receiving a service or participating in an activity targeted at older people; - people with disabilities or physical or mental health conditions; and - any other adults whose particular circumstances make them vulnerable at a particular time.
+- receiving a social care service; - receiving a health service; - living in sheltered accommodation; - detained in custody or under a probation order; - require assistance in the conduct of his /her affairs; - receiving a service or participating in an activity targeted at older people; - people with disabilities or physical or mental health conditions; and - any other adults whose circumstances make them vulnerable at a particular time.

-Note: CITB does not automatically presume that someone with these characteristics is an adult at risk.
+Note: CITB does not automatically presume that someone with these characteristics is an at-risk adult.

-Permission should consent to a referral before contacting external service unless there is a threat to life.
+All adults should consent to a referral before a CITB staff member contacts an external service, unless there is a threat to life.
+This consent should be recorded on the chronology of the safeguarding management system (MyConcern).

 A referral is normally made by the Designated Safeguarding Lead or Safeguarding and Wellbeing Advisor but can be made by anyone within the organisation.
-Staff who make a referral should always follow up on their concerns if they are not satisfied with the response Referrals should be made to the area in which the child lives.
-If an adult is a victim of modern slavery and agrees to a referral contact should be made to the National Referral Mechanism as soon as possible 0800 0121 700 or report it online.
+Staff who make a referral should always follow up on their concerns if they are not satisfied with the response Referrals should be made to the area in which the adult lives.